nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

   XC HFexch
 ```
 Note that the user also has the ability to include only the local or
 nonlocal contributions of a given functional.
-In addition the user can
+In addition, the user can
 specify a multiplicative prefactor (the variable <prefactor> in the
 input) for the local/nonlocal component or total.
 An example of this
 might be,